Newcastle United F.C.: 1969–1992: Bouncing between divisions

 Harvey bought striker Malcolm Macdonald in the summer of 1971, for a club record transfer fee of £180,000 (equivalent to £2,265,000 in 2021).
 He was an impressive goal scorer, who led United's attack to Wembley in their 1974 FA Cup Final defeat at the hands of Liverpool.
 The club also had back to back triumphs in the Texaco Cup in 1974 and 1975.
 Harvey left the club in 1975, with Gordon Lee brought in to replace him.
 Lee took the team to the 1976 Football League Cup Final against Manchester City, but failed to bring the trophy back to Tyneside.
 However, he sold Macdonald to Arsenal at the end of the season, a decision of which Macdonald later said "I loved Newcastle, until Gordon Lee took over".
 Lee left for Everton in 1977, and was replaced by Richard Dinnis.

 United dropped once again to the Second Division at the end of the 1977–78 season.
 Dinnis was replaced by Bill McGarry, and then he was replaced by Arthur Cox.
 Cox steered Newcastle back to the First Division at the end of the 1983–84 season, with players such as Peter Beardsley, Chris Waddle and ex-England captain Kevin Keegan the fulcrum of the team.
 However, with a lack of funds, Cox left for Derby County and Keegan retired.
 With managers such as Jack Charlton and then Willie McFaul, Newcastle remained in the top-flight, until key players such as Waddle, Beardsley and Paul Gascoigne were sold, and the team was relegated once more in the 1988–89 season.
 McFaul left the managerial post, and was replaced by Jim Smith.
 Smith left at the start of the 1991–92 season and the board appointed Osvaldo Ardiles his replacement.

 John Hall became the club's chairman in 1992, and replaced Ardiles with Keegan, who managed to save the team from relegation to the Third Division.
 Keegan was given more money for players, buying Rob Lee, Paul Bracewell and Barry Venison.
-The club won the First Division championship at the end of the 1992–93 season, earning promotion to the then new Premier League.
+The club won the First Division championship at the end of the 1992–93 season, earning promotion to the Premier League.